Efficient Hamiltonian Simulation for Solving Option Price Dynamics: Implementation on a Quantum Computer

-This success probability strongly depends on the maturity time and risk-free interest rate but, for the usual range of financial parameters its value is always above $0.6$, as depicted in Fig.~\ref{PE}.
-Therefore, we only need to double the number of runs of the algorithm, which does not change its polynomial behaviour.
-Assuming the constraint $e^{x_\text{max}/2}=3K$, it is possible to obtain a lower bound $Ps\geq e^{-2Tr} \gamma (N_x,K)$.
-The function $\gamma (N_x,K)$, depicted in Fig.~\ref{LB}, shows an asymptotic behaviour when $N _x\rightarrow \infty$,
+As we can observe, the success probability, strongly depends on the maturity time and risk-free interest rate, but, for the usual range of financial parameters, its value is always above $0.6$ as depicted in Fig.~\ref{fig5}~(a).
+Note that obtaining a probability of at least $1/2 + \epsilon$ with $\epsilon>0$ is a necessary ingredient for the successful deployment of the algorithm.
+The function $\gamma (N_x,K)$, depicted in Fig.~\ref{fig5}~(b), shows an asymptotic behaviour when $N _x\rightarrow \infty$,